-Many zucchini breads call for squeezing out the zucchini juice prior to adding the zucchini to the batter.
+Many zucchini bread recipes call for squeezing out the zucchini juice prior to adding the zucchini to the batter.
 I’ve formulated this healthier zucchini bread recipe so that you can leave that step out!
 There’s no need to strain or squeeze out the zucchini juice.
 Simply grate/shred the zucchini and add it and its juices to the mixing bowl.

-Why is This Gluten Free Zucchini Bread Healthier?
+What Makes This Gluten-Free Zucchini Bread Healthier?

 - Wholesome Ingredients: whole grain and nutty goodness support a wholesome loaf.
 Gluten free organic rolled oats turned into oat flour, almond flour, walnuts, loads of zucchini and a bit of tapioca starch make up the bulk of this zucchini loaf.

-How to Share Healthier Gluten Free Zucchini Bread
+How to Share Gluten-Free Zucchini Bread

 - This moist zucchini bread has TWO cups of shredded zucchini in it!
-I really packed it in there for texture, moisture and flavor!
-Oat flour can take on a lot of moisture so zucchini is a perfect partner in this gluten free quick bread.
+I really packed it in there for texture, moisture, and flavor!
+Oat flour can take on a lot of moisture, so zucchini is a perfect partner in this gluten-free quick bread.
 AND for this recipe, there’s no need to squeeze the zucchini juice out.
 Just toss it into the batter!

 - Vegan Friendly?
-For an egg free version, I tested this recipe using flax eggs.
-The result was a super moist, crumbly loaf and the center sunk.
+For an egg-free version, I tested this recipe using flax eggs.
+The result was a super moist, crumbly loaf, and the center sunk.
 There wasn’t enough structure to hold the loaf together or up.
 While the loaf was edible and tasty, it didn’t look very pretty.
-A whole new recipe is in order for a vegan + gluten free loaf.
+A whole new recipe is in order for a vegan + gluten-free loaf.

-More Healthy Oat Recipes
+More Healthy Oat Recipes to Try

-- Gluten Free Sourdough Pancakes
+- Gluten-Free Sourdough Pancakes